bleuchtang/sunxi-debian/README.md

-olinux-a20-lime
+Debian-Sunxi
 ==========

-Bootstrap a minimal debian for olinuxino-a20-lime
+Bootstrap a minimal debian rootfs with sunxi kernel and boot files.
+For now only 3 olinuxino boards are available.
+Scripts in this repository are generic, and it's easy to add a new boad.
+Please make a pull request if you create and test a new board.
+I need reviewer for olinuxino lime2 and micro board.

 Thanks to [lukas2511](https://github.com/lukas2511/olinuxino-a20-micro) for quick bootstrap.